-Remodeling the house would also be a less stressful experience this time around because we’d be living in our current house until the project is over.
-Further, given the house is only a block away, I can easily pop in when they have questions or when I have to meet subcontractors.
+Remodeling the house would also be a less stressful experience this time around.
+This reason is we'd be living in our current house until the project is over.
+Further, given the house is only a block away, I can easily pop in when they have questions.
+Or stop over when I have to meet subcontractors.

-Once the remodeling is done, my family could move into the new house and rent out the entire old house, partially rent out the house and keep one level as the Financial Samurai office, or just keep the entire house as our company office and place for relatives to stay when visiting.
+Once the remodeling is done, my family could move into the new house and rent out the entire old house.
+We could partially rent out the house and keep one level as the Financial Samurai office.
+Or we can just keep the entire house as our company office and place for relatives to stay when visiting.
 I could probably get between $65,000 – $78,000 a year in rent for the entire old house.

 Finally, owning the new house would be an affordable insurance policy in case my family is blessed with another child.
 We're currently at our comfortable limit in our current house.
 When relatives come over, we can only take it for about five days before we all start getting a little jittery!

-The alternative is to just keep all the investments just the way they are and invest my $500,000 cash pile in REITs and real estate estate crowdfunding to keep things simple.
-Too bad I can’t live in and enjoy these investments.
+The alternative is to just keep all the investments just the way they are.
+Invest my $500,000 cash pile in REITs and real estate estate crowdfunding to keep things simple.
+Too bad I can't live in and enjoy these investments.

-In 2022, we do plan to apply to kindergarten in Honolulu and buy a house overlooking the ocean or a property one block from the beach if he gets in.
+In 2022, we do plan to apply to kindergarten in Honolulu.
+Once there, we plan to buy a house overlooking the ocean.
 Those properties cost 50% – 100% more, but maybe not if the luxury market in Honolulu remains weak.

 I hope you enjoyed reading the easiest real estate investing strategy to build wealth over the long term.
 Not only will you build wealth for yourself, but for your kids and grandkids as well.
 Follow my easiest real estate investing strategy.